A new drug-free approach for people with painful diabetic neuropathy: The NeuOst study

-People with diabetes and associated nerve damage (diabetic peripheral neuropathy) lack good non-drug treatment options.
+People with diabetes and associated nerve damage (diabetic peripheral neuropathy) lack good treatment options.
 Pain associated with this condition can be severely debilitating and lead to sleep problems and other limitations.
 Unfortunately, available drug treatments for neuropathic pain are not very effective or come with side effects.
-We are exploring a new approach built on osteopathic manual therapy: Welcome to the Osteopathy for Neuropathy project, or NeuOst!
+We are exploring a new drug-free approach built on manual therapy, exercises, and pain management strategies: Welcome to the NeuOst project!

-Osteopaths mainly treat people with pain, often back pain or musculoskeletal injuries.
+Osteopaths mainly treat people with pain, often back pain or injuries.
 Apart from being experts in pain management, they also provide exercise programmes and lifestyle advice.
-We are exploring if osteopaths can successfully care for people with painful diabetic neuropathies.
+We are exploring if osteopaths can successfully care for people with painful diabetic neuropathy.

 In a first project stage, we have spoken to people with diabetes and neuropathy as well as osteopaths with experience in their treatment.
 We did so because the potential end-users are at the heart of our work; and we learned a lot about what might be useful for patients and what might be difficult.
 We have also teamed up with expert clinicians in diabetes management, exercise, and psychological pain management to design the new treatment programme.
 An international, high-profile collaboration with experts from King’s College London, Oxford University, Imperial College, and many more!

 During the current stage, we are running a small clinical trial.
 To do so, we trained qualified osteopaths in the NeuOst intervention.
-In a clinical trial, we will then test if this can be an acceptable treatment for people with painful diabetic neuropathy and if we could run a larger study later on.
+In the clinical trial, we are testing if this can be an acceptable treatment for people with painful diabetic neuropathy and if we could run a larger study later on.

-Our clinical study at the University College of Osteopathy (London) will start this autumn.
+Our clinical study at the University College of Osteopathy (London) will start in Spring 2024.
 Right now, you can sign up to our newsletter to find out when we start recruiting people for the study.